-Before going on our long journey in October 2013, time after time we were going on short vacation travels.
-One of these travels was walking a part from Camino de Santiago in end of April / start of May of 2013.
+Before starting to travel long term in October 2013 we went on few shorter trips abroad.
+And one of these travels was walking a part from Camino de Santiago in the end of April / start of May of 2013.
 It is a pilgrimage route across Spain to the Cathedral of Santiago de Compostela.

-Why only some part of it?
-Because then we had only two week vacation and so the time was limited.
-We walked more than 300 kilometers.
-We started our journey in Ponferrada, went all the way the Cathedral of Santiago de Compostela and finished – in Finisterre, which is Spain’s westernmost point, directly translated as “World’s End”.
+Why did we do only one part of it?
+Because it’s more than 800 kilometers long trail and then we had only two week vacation and so the time was limited.
+In total we still walked for more than 300 kilometers.
+Our journey started in Ponferrada, went all the way the Cathedral of Santiago de Compostela and finished – in Finisterre, which is Spain’s westernmost point, literally translated as “World’s End”.

 Why We Went on Camino de Santiago